A youth 12 + years old or parent/guardian needs to contact Central Intake at 1-888-454-6275 to initiate the referral process.

-- The youth or parent will speak to a worker and complete a Brief Child and Family Phone interview (BCFPI) to discuss what the concerns are and how serious they may be.
+The youth or parent/guardian will speak to a worker and complete an InterRAI Screener to identify what the concerns are and how serious they may be.
 Other important demographic information is collected at this time.
-This takes about 45 minutes.
+This can take up to 45 minutes.

-- When Central Intake determines that the youth and/or family is suitable to be referred to Frontenac Youth Services, our Intake Worker receives the BCFPI information.
+When Central Intake determines that the youth and/or family is suitable to be referred to Frontenac Youth Services, our Intake Worker receives the referral package from Central Intake.

 What happens next?

-- Sessions are initially scheduled on a weekly basis and take into consideration the youth and/or family’s availability and the worker’s availability.
-The appointments are consistently scheduled for the same day of the week and time thereafter.
+Sessions are initially on a weekly basis and take into consideration the youth and/or family’s availability and the counsellor’s availability.
+When possible, the appointments are consistently scheduled for the same day of the week and time thereafter.
 The worker who begins the counselling may be a different worker than the one who conducted the assessment.